Sobeston/zig.guide/chapter-3.md

 `zig build-exe .\tiny-hello.zig -target x86_64-native -mcpu sandybridge`

+Details on what architectures, OSes, CPUs and ABIs (details on ABIs in the next chapter) are available can be found by running `zig targets`.
+Note: the output is long, and you may want to pipe it to a file, e.g. `zig targets > targets.json`.

 # Zig Build

 The `zig build` command allows users to compile based on a `build.zig` file. `zig init-exe` and `zig-init-lib` can be used to give you a baseline project.